-After a little break while I was out of town, we are back with the #MondayMessage!
-This week’s message was inspired by a moment in a ballet class several weeks ago.
+This edition of the monthly message series was inspired by a moment in a ballet class several weeks ago.
 I was attempting a rather complicated turn sequence across the floor when my friend/instructor Angelina mentioned that I looked really calm.
 As I was turning, my reply sort of just fell out of my mouth: “What other choice do I have?”

 That is not the answer I would have given a few years ago, or maybe even just a few months ago.
 “Calm” isn’t really in my most basic nature.
 I’m prone to worry and I tend to get overly emotional, generally over things that don’t matter much in the long run.
 For a long time, this manifested itself in my dancing, as well.
 Because I wanted so badly to be a good dancer, I was almost constantly overworking.
 This created lots of excess muscular tension, limited range of movement, and a strained performance quality.
 It also made for a lot of frustration and periods of time when dancing was just not very much fun.
-We all go through periods when we let pressure, anxiety, fear, and doubt control our dancing.
-Today I challenge you to take a more calm and level-headed approach!
+We all go through periods when we let pressure, anxiety, fear, and doubt control our dancing – and our lives outside the studio.
+Today I challenge you to take a calmer approach!

 The world, generally, does not lend itself to calm, and neither does professional dance training.
 It’s not easy to choose calm, but it is possible.
 Some of the techniques I rely on to cultivate more calm in my life and dancing are: